Italy > Banking and finance

 Chiomenti Studio Legale’s team ‘performs an excellent job in terms of reliability, professionalism and collaboration’.
 The practice is better known for borrower-side work, and acted for RCS Mediagroup in relation to a refinancing of its existing exposure with several banks.
 However, it also handles lender instructions, and advised a pool of banks in relation to the granting of a €143m credit facility to Farmafactoring.
 Carmelo Raimondo and Carola Antonini in Milan are recommended, along with team head Giorgio Cappelli and Francesco Ago in Rome.

 Latham & Watkins LLP’s ‘overall level of service is excellent, when considering its professionalism, and the time and people dedicated to projects’.
 The practice represented Autogrill and World Duty Free SAU in connection with a multi-currency revolving credit facility related to the demerger of the food and beverage business.
-Riccardo Agostinelli is local department chair and Andrea Novarese is global banking practice group co-chair.
+Andrea Novarese is global banking practice group co-chair.
+Following publication, Riccardo Agostinelli and five other lawyers joined what is now known as Gattai Minoli Agostinelli & Partners.

 Legance – Avvocati Associati’s ‘service is great, and it is extraordinary how the practice combines such quality with low costs’.
 The team acted for a pool of national and international banks, including BNP Paribas, in a financing provided to Datalogic.
 Milan and Rome-based Alberto Giampieri is recommended; and Andrea Giannelli in Milan is ‘fantastic for complex transactions’.
 Giandomenico Ciaramella and project finance expert Rosella Antonucci in Rome are ‘well prepared, and amazing in negotiations’, as is project finance specialist Monica Colombera in Milan.